Heliocentric Planetary Aspects and Transits

 Here is another example of the difference, the geocentric and heliocentric planetary aspects at 9 am EDT on 'Black Monday', August 24, 2015, at the start of the 1000-point drop in the Dow-Jones Index.
 The six T-squares (each with a Mercury-Saturn conjunction at the apex) in the heliocentric chart would have suggested a bad day to anyone knowing anything about astrology, and for stock holders and pension funds it was indeed a bad day.
 The geocentric chart, however, shows a grand trine, usually associated with a favorable situation.

 The primary output of the program is the display of the heliocentric planetary configuration for a particular date and time, in both table form and chart form.
-Here is an example of the chart for 5 am GMT on January 3, 2016:
+Here is an example of the chart for midnight GMT on May 15, 2020:

 Lines joining planets show aspects, colored as at right.
 Colors and orbs are user-selectable.
 (The "av." value is explained here.)